grondilu/bitcoin-bash-tools/VITAL_INFORMATION.md

 HERE IS YOUR PUBLIC BITCOIN ADDRESS: bc1qeyp9e2fz54t3vc005l54z45qn46qvgcutxl4c6
 ```

-This script generates two very important strings of characters.
+# This script generates two very important strings of characters.
 - The first is your `BITCOIN SECRET SEED PHRASE`.
 - The second is your `PUBLIC BITCOIN ADDRESS`.

-Entropy is a vital part of bitcoin cryptography.
+# Entropy is a vital part of bitcoin cryptography.
 It must be very, very good.

-Regarding you `BITCOIN SECRET SEED PHRASE`:
+# Regarding you `BITCOIN SECRET SEED PHRASE`:
 - Order matters.
-    - The sequence of the secret seed phrase words matters.
+    - The order of the words in your `BITCOIN SECRET SEED PHRASE` matters.
 - Do not lose them.
     - Without this sequence of 12 words, you have lost all your bitcoin.
     - Keep them where you keep your most valuable documents.